LGBTQ rights in Spain: Conversion therapy

-Congress passed a nationwide ban on conversion therapy as part of the "Trans Law" on 16 February 2023.
+Congress passed a nationwide ban on conversion therapy as part of the "Trans Act" on 16 February 2023, and in 2026 it passed a new ban establishing prison sentences of up to two years for those practising them.
 Previously, conversion therapy had been banned or restricted in several autonomous communities.

 The autonomous community of Madrid approved a conversion therapy ban in July 2016.
 The ban went into effect on 1 January 2017, and applies to medical, psychiatric, psychological and religious groups.
 In August 2016, an LGBT advocacy group brought charges under the new law against a Madrid woman who offered conversion therapy.
 In September 2019, the woman was fined 20,000 euros.
 In December 2023, a newly elected right-wing government repealed Madrid's conversion therapy ban in so far as it applies to trans people, and removed any penalties for conversion therapy.

 Murcia approved a conversion therapy ban in May 2016, which came into effect on 1 June 2016.
 Unlike the other bans, the Murcia ban only applies to health professionals.
 Navarre, the Balearic Islands, and Catalonia have also passed similarly limited conversion therapy bans.

 Valencia banned the use of conversion therapies in April 2017.
 Andalusia followed suit in December 2017, with the law coming into force on 4 February 2018.
 In January 2019, Aragon made it an offense to promote and/or perform conversion therapy.
 The autonomous communities of Canary Islands, Cantabria, Castilla-La Mancha and La Rioja also have conversion therapy bans.

 In April 2019, the Government of the Community of Madrid announced it was investigating the Roman Catholic Diocese of Alcalá de Henares for violating conversion therapy laws.
 This followed reports that a journalist named Ángel Villascusa posed as a gay man and attended a counselling service provided by the diocese.
 Villascusa alleged the bishop was running illegal conversion therapy sessions.
 The bishop was defended by the Catholic Church in Spain.
 Minister of Health, Consumer Affairs and Social Welfare María Luisa Carcedo called for a nationwide ban on conversion therapy.
 She said, "they [the Church] are breaking the law therefore, in the first instance, these courses have to be completely abolished.
 I thought that, in Spain, accepting the various sexual orientations was assumed in all areas, but unfortunately we see that there are still pockets where people are told what their sexual orientation should be".
+The association No es Terapia focuses on combatting these practices in the country.